 If the food and wine scene is more your style, specialised tours can help you explore Canberra’s cool climate wine region, breweries, the best coffee in Australia, or you can go on a search for local delicacies, such as the prized black truffle.
-Try Dave’s Brewery Tours, The Truffle Farm, Canberra Guided Tours, Vines and Wines, Local Spirit, or explore Canberra’s variety of tour operators.
+Try Dave’s Brewery Tours, The Truffle Farm, Canberra Guided Tours, Eat Canberra, Vines and Wines, Local Spirit, or explore Canberra’s variety of tour operators.

 Table for one

 There are many welcoming watering holes, cafes and restaurants where you won’t feel out of place at a table for one.
 For great coffee, drop by Penny University in Kingston, The Cupping Room in the city or Barrio Collective in Braddon.

 We’ve also got plenty more dining for one ideas.

 If you’re looking for hostel-style accommodation try Canberra City YHA for a central base, Dickson Central for dormitory accommodation, or the University of Canberra Village in summer (during uni break).

 If a bed and breakfast suits your tastes, there are some lovely homesteads and lodges across the city.

 Or step outside of the box and share your solo experience with the zoo animals at Jamala Wildlife Lodge!